Marion Greenwood: Mexico

-The first visit to Taxco, Mexico in 1932 marked a crucial turning point in her career, she worked on fresco murals for the Mexican government.
+The first visit to Taxco, Mexico in 1932 marked a crucial turning point in her career, as she began to work on fresco murals for the Mexican government.
 Between 1933 and 1936, Greenwood and her sister painted five separate murals in Taxco and Morelia, Mexico.
 Her older sister Grace served as her painting assistant while working in Mexico.

 There she met the artist Pablo O'Higgins, who introduced and taught her fresco painting.
 As a result, she began focusing her efforts on fresco-mural painting.
 Greenwood's first fresco mural was Mercado en Taxco (1933), located in the stairwell in the Hotel Taxqueño in Guerrero.

 The success of this piece led to commissions from the Universidad Michoacana de San Nicolás de Hidalgo in Morelia, and the Abelardo L. Rodriguez Market in the historic center of Mexico City.
 An example of her process is evident in the preparation for the decoration at Universidad Michoacana de San Nicolás de Hidalgo in Morelia, Greenwood spent a year studying and immersing herself in the Purépecha Indians culture before completing this project.

 Her work during her Mexican mural period had revolutionary themes and was influenced by the stylization of José Clemente Orozco and Diego Rivera in its figures and dynamic compositions.